About the books

 The books are designed for adults to read to children.
 They are engaging, enjoyable and informative for all ages, and are meant to prompt discussion.

-They are an enjoyable read for all ages, exploring themes of ADHD, Autism and dyslexia and more, as well as topics such as anxiety, anger, frustration and grief.
+My books are written in simple enjoyable story form with language to stretch young minds and engage older children and adults too.
+They explore some of the emotional and behavioural challenges children and parents face today, and are a suitable read for all ages, exploring themes of ADHD, Autism, Dyslexia and more, as well as topics such as anxiety, anger, frustration and grief.

 Why I wrote the books